-Specialist Registrar, Bristol Hospital NHST Occupational Health Dept (on secondment from HM Forces Army)
+Chris is currently a Specialist Registrar at Bristol Hospital NHST Occupational Health Dept (on secondment from HM Forces Army).

 How has your career developed since graduating from the University of Birmingham?

 Since graduation I commenced a 12 month secondment with Bristol NHST Occupational Health Department.
 My MSc has provided me with significant background knowledge academically and professionally in dealing with all aspects of my current role.
 I understand what other occupational health professionals are talking about (e.g. OH nurse, Hygienists, HR) and am able to advise accordingly when concerning management or clinical decisions.
 On visiting external agencies to undertake occupational health related studies I am understanding of the business aspect and requirement for occupational health.
 My knowledge of the legal aspects of occupational health has led me to seek information about future training in Law as Employment and Equality Act 2010 law is interesting.

 What is the best thing about the job you are doing now?

 Seeing many different patients and providing intelligent and rationed advice to them and to management.
 Balancing my medical knowledge with industry & business management and law is unique and challenging yet very rewarding both academically and professionally.

 Why did you originally apply to do your chosen course at Birmingham?

 This course was full-time and best suited to my learning needs and style.
 Birmingham was a maximum of a 90 minute commute and so I was able to work on the train home and in the mornings.
 Birmingham city itself is a vibrant and fun student city.

 What did you think were the best points of the course and the University?